 A student who has reached 60 units attempted may submit a Maximum Time Frame Appeal to the Financial Aid Office.
 Appeals are reviewed by the Financial Aid Appeals Committee.
 The decision is final with no further appeal or recourse.
 The student will be mailed a written response.

 If approved for additional financial aid, the student may be approved for a limited number of units.
 In this case, the student will be “unit capped”.
 This means the student’s award will be limited to the amount based on enrollment or the amount based on the number of units approved, whichever is less.
 Similarly, if the student has withdrawn from approved classes for which they received financial aid, they student will not be given financial aid for those classes again.

 Students are required to make satisfactory academic progress to receive financial aid from all programs, including loans, except for the Fee Waiver (Board of Governors’ Grant).
 Pending state legislation is expected to establish academic requirements for this program as well.

 If you fail to make satisfactory academic progress you’ll be suspended from financial aid.
-Currently if you’re eligible, you will remain eligible for the fee waiver that pays your enrollment fees.
+Currently, if you’re eligible, you will remain eligible for the fee waiver that pays your enrollment fees.
 When you have attained the cumulative standard you must see a Financial Aid Specialist to be reinstated.

 If some situation outside of your control such as an illness caused your academic problem, you have the right to submit a written appeal (Petition for Reinstatement) of the suspension.
-In your appeal you’ll be required to explain what happened and what you have done to correct the problem or what has changed.
-The Financial Aid Counselor reviewing your Petition has three options:
+In your appeal, you’ll be required to explain what happened and what you have done to correct the problem or what has changed.
+The Financial Aid Advisor reviewing your Petition has three options: